merlynjocol/Covid_Dashboards_OpenData/README.md

 - new_deaths_smoothed= New deaths attributed to COVID-19 (7-day smoothed)
 - people_fully_vaccinated= Total number of people who received all doses prescribed by the vaccination protocol

-# 3. Librairies
+# 3. Libraries

-Here are the librairies that shall be used.
+Here are the libraries that shall be used.

 import pandas as pd
 import numpy as np